TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ## Version 2025.8.4.814 (4 August, 2025)
 ### Changes
 * Parallelism of MMs' trading deal distribution between investors has been removed.
 It is now a sequential process. (probably there is a bug in the new version of MT5 Manager API on the MQ side and these methods are not thread-safe).
-* Removed cache of dummy deals from users at all.
-Now dummy deals will never be re-used at all, even if they are on the same user.
+* Removed cache of special deals from users at all.
+Now special deals will never be re-used at all, even if they are on the same user.
 They will always be created just before use.

 ## Version 2025.7.22.975 (22 July, 2025)
 ### Changes